The Step Pyramid of Djoser: History and Major Facts

 In the ancient times, it was absolutely important that a dead pharaoh be buried in a structure that sets him/her apart from any human being on earth.
 As a result, strict mummification and burial protocols were followed at all times.
 Failure to do so meant that the pharaoh would not make his/her way into the afterlife to take his/her rightful throne in the afterlife.
 Were such event to occur, the entire universe could be plunged into chaos (Apep).

-Note: Djoser’s pyramid can be found in the necropolis of Saqqara, which is about 30 kilometres south of the Egyptian capital Cairo.
+Note: Djoser’s pyramid can be found in the necropolis of Saqqara, which is about 30 kilometers south of the Egyptian capital Cairo.
 It was sited on the west bank of the Nile River.

 Dimensions and structure of the Pyramid of Djoser

-To signify how important Djoser was, the builders constructed the pyramid at the center of the complex.
+To signify how important and revered a pharaoh Djoser was, the builders constructed the pyramid at the center of the complex.
 This was to symbolize the unique position Djoser held in the world.
 So how was the pyramid built?

 Construction of the pyramid is believed to have gone through several stages over several years.
 It also took a significant number of workers to erect the pyramid.